 Believe it or not, every single teacher is nowadays part of a technological revolution that will lead to a dramatic shift in educational paradigms.

-Technology based educational projects and major teaching community are aiming at creating an inspiring and teacher friendly collaborate scenarios to exchange experiences.
-Actors in this technological revolutions not only create the tools but shape the needs and demands of today’s teaching requirements.
+Technology based educational projects and major teaching communities are aiming at creating inspiring and teacher friendly collaborative scenarios to exchange experiences.
+Actors in this technological revolution not only create the tools but shape the needs and demands of today’s teaching requirements.
 Ultimately, technology should help us be better connected and thus increase the success rate of our students, provide higher income for our teachers and reduce preparation time and non-teaching tasks of all parties involved.

 Developing educational technology is expensive but all the effort and investment is worth the enormous benefits and changes in the learning outcomes of students.

 A lot has been written about how technology helps in education.
 The main benefits stressed are fostering better interaction between teachers and students, providing content libraries and resources and facilitating collaborative paradigms between students but there is little mention of technology helping interaction between teachers.
 There is a strong need for technology that promotes teacher-to-teacher interactions and makes it possible for teachers to feel part of a resourceful and supporting community.

 The technology we’ve created has helped us stay connected and develop a strong ESL educational project.
 Together we, teachers, set the standards of our content creation, share and analyse the outcomes and count on technology that allows us to improve our product in real time.